Trending Topic

 Visionary Voices: Season 1, Episode 4

 In our latest episode, we explore the pioneering work of Guy Kezirian, MD, a world-renowned visionary in ophthalmology and refractive surgery.
-Through fellow refractive surgeon Dr. Jennifer Loh, we learn how Dr. Kizerian’s mindset and innovations revolutionized the field and how his unique blend of medical expertise and entrepreneurial spirit has led to breakthroughs beyond the operating room.
+Through fellow refractive surgeon Dr. Jennifer Loh, we learn how Dr. Kezirian’s mindset and innovations revolutionized the field and how his unique blend of medical expertise and entrepreneurial spirit has led to breakthroughs beyond the operating room.

 [Transcript] Hello and welcome to our Visionary Voices podcast series… read more